 In Metashape 2.3 support for Equidistant and Equisolid fisheye camera models has been added.
 For most images with fisheye effect, use the Equidistant Fisheye camera model.
 For images with a viewing angle greater than 180 degrees, use the Equisolid.
 The parameter is set in the Camera Calibration window (select Tools > Camera Calibration):

-LiDAR data processing
+LiDAR and Point Cloud data processing

 GNSS Bias support